EventStore/documentation/docs/server/5.0/server/installation/deploy-kubernetes-aks.md

 # Deploy to Azure Cloud AKS

 This guide is to show how to use [the official Event Store Helm Chart](https://github.com/EventStore/EventStore.Charts) to interactively deploy an Event Store Cluster in Kubernetes Azure Cloud AKS service.

-::: danger
+::: warning
-After reviewing our strategy in regards to deployment of Event Store on Kubernetes, we have decided to deprecate the Helm chart.
-While we believe that Helm charts are a great solution for deploying simple applications, we do not believe that they provide the comprehensive life-cycle management features that a distributed database like Event Store requires for real world operational use.
+After reviewing our strategy in regards to deployment of EventStoreDB on Kubernetes, we have decided to deprecate the Helm chart.
+While we believe that Helm charts are a great solution for deploying simple applications, we do not believe that they provide the comprehensive life-cycle management features that a distributed database like EventStoreDB requires for real world operational use.
 As such we are devoting resources to develop a Kubernetes operator that satisfies these requirements, for release at a future date.

 For more information [read this blog post](https://eventstore.com/blog/event-store-on-kubernetes/).
 :::